Contact Information

 - 1

 All students with prior foreign language experience should take the foreign language placement test to determine the appropriate level at which to start.
-Some students may start beyond the Elementary I level and will complete the requirement with fewer credit hours and fewer courses.
+Some students may start beyond the Elementary I level and will complete the requirement with fewer credit hours and courses.
 This may be accomplished by (1) passing a course beyond Elementary I through Intermediate II level; (2) receiving credit through one of the alternative credit programs offered by Kent State University; or (3) demonstrating language proficiency comparable to Elementary II of a foreign language.
 When students complete the requirement with fewer than 8 credit hours and two courses, they will complete remaining credit hours with general electives.

 Roadmaps

-Computer Science Major (no concentration)
+Computer Science Major (No Concentration)

 This roadmap is a recommended semester-by-semester plan of study for this major.
 However, courses designated as critical (!) must be completed in the semester listed to ensure a timely graduation.